AlexJSully/SciGrade/README.md

 ## Getting Started

 It is recommended that you use the web-version available at <https://scigrade.com/>.
-For local runs, the landing page [index.html](index.html) links to the runtime page [core/systemrun.html](core/systemrun.html), which initializes the practice flow by default and hides the account UI in the navigation.
+For local runs, the landing page [index.html](index.html) links to the runtime page [core/systemrun.html](core/systemrun.html), which initializes the practice flow by default.

 ## Browser Compatibilities